Oracle Bones, the Predecessors of the Yijing

 Bone fragment with inscriptions

-It was only in 1908 that the origin of the bones was discovered near the village of Xiaotun (小屯) in the Anyang region (安阳市), where thousands of fragments were found.
+They came from near the village of Xiaotun (小屯) in the Anyang region (安阳市), where thousands of fragments were found.
 At the time, there was much controversy regarding the authenticity of the discovery, and there may have been many forgeries due to the trade in these bones.

-However, in 1928, two decades later, the Chinese Academy of Sciences began scientific excavations in the region and confirmed that Anyang was the capital of the Shang dynasty and that the bones dated to the same period.
-The Shang dynasty lasted about 600 years (approximately 1600-1046 BCE), directly preceding the Zhou dynasty under King Wen, who had overthrown the Shang.
+In 1928, two decades later, the Chinese Academy of Sciences began scientific excavations in the region and confirmed that Anyang was the capital of the Shang dynasty and that the bones dated to the same period.
+The place is called Yinxu (殷墟; ‘Ruins of Yin’) and it’s an archeological site anyone can visit today.

 These divinations were carried out at the court of the Shang kings, and many of the questions were about military ventures, agriculture, or journeys and partnerships.
 In addition, there are records of dates, meteorological and astrological information, including one of the earliest accounts of a solar eclipse.

-There is no direct connection between the texts of these inscriptions and the text of the Yijing, from the Zhou period.
-But the discovery of these bones reveals that divination in China dates back much further than previously evidenced.
+The discovery of these bones reveals that divination in China dates back much further than previously evidenced.
 The records of divination would reappear throughout Chinese history in a structure similar to that found on the bones: containing the date of the consultation, sometimes the name of the consultant, the content of the “question,” the prognosis of the diviner, and sometimes a subsequent account updating the oracle on its efficacy.

 The oracle “dragon” bones are fascinating fragments of history which, much like the Book of Changes, the Yijing itself, offers insight into early divination practices in equal measure that it leaves us wondering, surrounded by enigmas.